spsvision/datascience_ML_capstone_project/README.md

 # Data Science and Machine Learning Capstone Project
 Capstone project analyzing 311 service statistics from the Department of Housing Preservation and Development of New York City.
 This project was picked up from [EDX.org](https://www.edx.org/course/data-science-and-machine-learning-capstone-project).
+This is all a part of the IBM Data Science professional certificate

 Over which, four different questions were answered to assist the theoretical client (Department of Housing Preservation and Development):
 *  i) Identifying the top complaint type